conorluddy/DevTrail/README.md

 - Let this run in the background and prompt you for updates if it hasn't been logged to in X hours.
 - Use something like Gum to make the interface prettier.
 - Integrate with an LLM so you can query your logs from the CLI.
+- Let it work without the -m tag for quicker logging